Isaac-Tait/Isaac-Tait/README.md

 ### - 🌋 A few of my quirks:
 1) I abhor contractions...
-2) I take 27 minute 12 second naps...
+2) If I need a nap I set a timer for 27 minute 12 second...
 3)
 <br />